kubevault/kubevault/docs/guides/secret-engines/kafka/overview.md

 # Manage Apache Kafka credentials using the KubeVault operator

 OpenBao's [`kafka-database-plugin`](https://github.com/sigilr/openbao/pull/15) is a **dynamic-credentials** database plugin for [Apache Kafka](https://kafka.apache.org/).
-The plugin provisions credentials by writing [SASL/SCRAM](https://kafka.apache.org/documentation/#security_sasl_scram) user records via the franz-go AdminClient: each issued credential becomes a SCRAM-SHA-256 (default) or SCRAM-SHA-512 user on the cluster.
-ACLs are **not yet implemented** by the plugin — the `acls` field on the role JSON is reserved and must currently be empty; provision ACLs out of band via `kafka-acls.sh`.
+The plugin provisions credentials by writing [SASL/SCRAM](https://kafka.apache.org/documentation/#security_sasl_scram) user records via the franz-go AdminClient: each issued credential becomes a SCRAM-SHA-256 (default) or SCRAM-SHA-512 user on the cluster, and dynamically creates any configured ACLs.

 The same CRD shape is used both for the in-process `kafka-database-plugin` and for the hub-spoke `remote-kafka-plugin`; the difference is whether the [Vault AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) referenced by `SecretEngine.spec.vaultRef` is marked `deploymentMode: RemoteAgent` (then the SecretEngine controller rewrites `plugin_name` to `remote-kafka-plugin` and attaches `spoke_name`).